-Offering a great variety of landscapes, cultural sites and attractions, Vietnam is a remarkably safe place that is getting more and more popular amongst travellers.
-Dynamic and yet traditional, it boasts a wide range of points of interest, from imperial cities, to sunny beaches, from flowers markets to colorful pagodas, from exotic food to its unique way of life… Cooking lessons, theatre shows, cruises, guided tours… from Hanoi to Halong Bay, from Hoi An to Saigon and from Hue to the Mekong delta, our partners have selected some activities and created accessible itineraries for you to enjoy your Vietnamese experience to the fullest.
+Offering a great variety of landscapes, cultural sites, and attractions, Vietnam is a remarkably safe place that is getting more and more popular amongst travellers.
+Dynamic yet traditional, it boasts a wide range of points of interest: imperial cities, sunny beaches, flower markets, and exotic food.
+Take a cooking lesson, go to the theatre, or cruise through Halong Bay.
+From Hoi An to Saigon and Hue to the Mekong delta, our partners have selected some activities and created accessible itineraries for you to enjoy your Vietnamese experience to the fullest.

 Apart from the newest buildings, created under International laws, most places in Vietnam are not accessible.
 Public transport, foot paths, bathrooms, etc, even in tourist areas are not often adapted.
-However, we feel like no trip is impossible with the right information and the right help.
+However, no trip is impossible with the right information and the right assistance.
 Our partners have the local knowledge to make an accessible trip to Vietnam possible, and a very memorable experience!
-Cooking lessons, theatre shows, cruises and guided tours, all wheelchair friendly, will give you a chance to discover the country’s history, nature and culture.
+A variety of wheelchair friendly activities will give you a chance to discover the country’s history, nature and culture.

 The official language of Vietnam is Vietnamese.
 English is widely spoken and understood in the hospitality industry, while French is popular amongst the locals.

-Travellers entering Vietnam must hold a valid passport with a minimum validity of 6 months.
-Vietnam offers visa exemptions to travellers from 24 countries, and e-Visas to travellers from 80 countries.
-Please check the list of countries to verify the entry requirements prior travelling onto https://vietnam.travel/plan-your-trip/visa-requirements.
+Travelers entering Vietnam must hold a valid passport with a minimum validity of 6 months.
+Vietnam offers visa exemptions to travelers from 24 countries, and e-Visas to travelers from 80 countries.
+Please check the list of countries to verify the entry requirements prior to traveling.